In the ‘good old days’, one of the main challenges of job search was writing a resume that could catch a recruiter’s attention.

 Unless you know what Applicant Tracking Systems expect to see on a resume – and write yours accordingly – there’s a good chance that your job application will be automatically rejected.

-Furthermore, a lot of the newer systems automatically scan your social media accounts and can ‘suck in’ posts, which means that those shaky iPhone videos of you dancing on a table in Amsterdam are likely to get attached as ‘supplementary information’ on your employee profile.
+Furthermore, a lot of the newer systems automatically scan your social media accounts, which means that those shaky iPhone videos of you dancing on a table in Amsterdam are likely to get attached as ‘supplementary information’ to your employee profile.

-As if that wasn’t enough, machine learning-powered algorithms can do more of the grunt work these days, so not only can an Applicant Tracking System automatically reject you, it can also write your “Dear John, thank you for applying, however..” letter, too.
+As if that wasn’t enough, modern ATS are powered by ML (Machine Learning), so not only can such a system automatically reject you – it can also write your “Dear John, thank you for applying, however..” letter, too.

 So, in the interest of ensuring that your resume flies under the radar of modern Applicant Tracking Systems, let’s learn a little more about them, where they came from, and how to beat them at their own game.